thomasfinstad/terraform-provider-vyos-rolling/docs/resources/vrf_name.md

 Optional:

-- `limit` (String) Maximum number of dynamic neighbors that can be created
+- `limit` (Number) Maximum number of dynamic neighbors that can be created

     |  Format  |  Description  |
     |----------|---------------|